freeCodeCamp/demo-projects/secure-real-time-multiplayer-game/README.md

 1. Nothing from the website is cached in the client.
 1. The headers say that the site is powered by "PHP 7.4.3" even though it isn't (as a security measure).

-### Testing and additional notes
+## Additional notes:

-* To run the tests on Repl.it, set `NODE_ENV` to `test` without quotes in the `.env` file.
+- To run the tests on Repl.it, set `NODE_ENV` to `test` without quotes in the `.env` file.
-* To run the tests in the console, use the command npm run test.
+- To run the tests in the console, use the command npm run test.
 To open the Repl.it console, press Ctrl+Shift+P (Cmd if on a Mac) and type "open shell".